MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Control_Deployments_using_Release_Gates.md

 1. Confirm the App Type is set to "Web App on Windows".
 Next, in the **App Service name** dropdown list, select the name of the **DevTest** web app.
 1. Select the Task **Deploy Azure App Service**.
 In the **Package or Folder** field, update the default value of "$(System.DefaultWorkingDirectory)/\*\*/\*.zip" to "$(System.DefaultWorkingDirectory)/\*\*/Web.zip"

-   > notice an exclamation mark next to the Tasks tab.
+   > **Note**: Notice an exclamation mark next to the Tasks tab.
 This is expected, as we need to configure the settings for the Production Stage.

 1. Open the **Application and Configuration Settings** pane and enter `-UseOnlyInMemoryDatabase true -ASPNETCORE_ENVIRONMENT Development` in the **App settings** box.